Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 (3, 2, 4)
 ```

-This tells NumPy that along to get the next element in the first dimension, it
+This tells NumPy that along to get the next element in the first dimension of
-needs to skip 64 bytes.
-That's because the first dimension contains 2\*4=8
+`b`, it needs to skip 64 bytes.
+That's because the first dimension contains
-items each, corresponding to the number of elements in second and third
+2\*4=8 items each, corresponding to the sizes of the second and third
 dimensions, and each item is 8 bytes, so 8\*8=64.
-Similarly, to get the next
+For example, the next
+element in the first dimension after `0` (index `(0, 0, 0)`) is `8` (index
+`(1, 0, 0)`), which sits exactly 64 bytes after it in memory.
+Similarly, to
-element in the second dimension, it should skip 32 bytes.
+get the next element in the second dimension, it should skip 32 bytes (4
+elements).

-The memory offset of an array can be accessed with `a.ctypes.data`:
+The memory offset of an array can be accessed with `a.ctypes.data`.
+This is
+the address in physical memory where the data (`0 1 2 ...
+23`) lives. `a` and
+`b` have the same memory offset because they both start with the same first
+element:

 ```py
 >>> a.ctypes.data # doctest: +SKIP